emmaxinhangli/project/README.md

 # Project Group 45 Section 001: NYC Data

 ## Data Description
-New York City publishes a number of open datasets for public consumption or use.
-Amongst them is a dataset consisting of calls to the 311 phone number for non-emergency services.
+There are many open data sets for public consumption or use published by New York City.
+This consists of a data set that includes 311 phone numbers for the non-emergency services call.

-Each call to 311 has a number of datapoints tracked and aggregated.
+Many data points are tracked and summarized every time the 311 phone number is called.

 It's a CVS file [containing a year of data from this dataset](https://drive.google.com/drive/folders/1BRd8_RSST69UaZRBeD_dtXGw9fuKoBZE?usp=sharing).